ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 header fields.

-If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the connection.
+If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the request.

 For example, the proxy could respond with: